atlesn/rrr/README.dev.md

 - net_transport.c
   - Wrapper framework for transparent plaintext TCP/IP and TLS TCP/IP connection management
-  - Used for listening servers
+  - Used for listening servers or connecting clients
+  - Multiple servers/client of the same application can use the same net transport instance (which is either TLS or plain)
   - Management of connections and per-connection lifetime application data
   - No stream management, application must handle this
   - Automatic writing